jlperla/web-academic/content/post/ubc-course-advice/index.md

 In particular, my suggested math and CS courses (9 in total), to attain that are:
 1. **CPSC 103 (Introduction to Systematic Program Design)** or **CPSC 110 (Computation, Programs, and Programming)**: An accessible Python course for beginners.
 Students with a stronger background may opt for **CPSC 110** directly, which is more intense in work but within reach for many students.
+   - I have had multiple non-CS major students tell me that they have take **CPSC 110** directly without high-school programming experience and done fine.
+   - In particular, you may find that if you have strong math skills then it is much easier to learn than you think.
+That said, **CPSC 110** is closer to the "science" style of CS than a more programming-specific class like **CPSC 103**.
 2. **CPSC 107 (Systematic Program Design)**: Required if **CPSC 110** was not taken.
 An important prerequisite, emphasizing the importance of understanding core concepts formally (using Scheme/Racket, which is a good thing to expand your perspective).
 3. **MATH 221 (Matrix Algebra)**: Essential for tackling problems in economics, statistics, and computer science
 4. **MATH 200 (Calculus III)**: This course is the worst.
-Very little is directly useful, and it won't help you build concepts, but it is a prereq.
+Very little is directly useful, and it won't help you build concepts, but it is a prereq for CPSC 340.
 5. **MATH 220 (Mathematical Proof)**: Great class.
 Builds rigor in logic and proofs you need in both economics and CS.
 6. **CPSC 210 (Software Construction)**: The closest to a "programming" class in this list, which is necessary prereq to handle more advanced CS courses.
 7. **CPSC 221 (Basic Algorithms and Data Structures)**:  Introduces discrete math and proof techniques not covered in economics courses.
-8. **MATH 302 (Introduction to Probability)**: A fun, extremely important class for both CS and economics.
-Relatively easy grading for a math class.
-Alternatively, take **STATS 302**
-9. **CPSC 340 (Machine Learning and Data Mining)**: Great class teaching more of the fundamentals of ML and as a prereq for more advanced classes.
+8. **CPSC 340 (Machine Learning and Data Mining)**: Great class teaching more of the fundamentals of ML and as a prereq for more advanced classes.
 Take this core to truly understand these methods, in part to understand why they should be used sparingly.
-Strongly prefer this to **CPSC 330** which is more applications focused.
+Strongly prefer this to **CPSC 330** which is more applications focused and not good grad school preparation.

 Then the economics classes which are good prep for graduate school
 1. **ECON 307 (Honours Intermediate Macroeconomics II)**: In principle intended for honours students, but please take it if you have more technical preparation - especially __if you want grad school letters of reference from me__.